Version 2.3 is available

 In the table export tutorial we've created dump file containing tables EMP and DEPT from schema SCOTT.
 Then we've learned how to import these tables when they do not exist in target schema.
-Now we concentrate on scenario when tables already
+Now we concentrate on scenario when tables are already there.

-In AlderPump, TABLE_EXISTS_ACTION parameter configured on Parameters page; it is enabled or disabled depending on operation and mode, and AlderPump keeps track of its default value.
+In AlderPump, TABLE_EXISTS_ACTION parameter is configured on Parameters page; it is enabled or disabled depending on operation and mode, and AlderPump keeps track of its default value.

-We are importing tables, hence operation would be
+We are importing tables, hence operation would be IMPORT and mode would be TABLE.

-directory DATA_PUMP_DIR.
+Like before, we are using the file created by table mode export.
+We type its name "scott_tables.dmp" and select default directory DATA_PUMP_DIR.
 We then add the dump file to the set:

 So far things were the same as in previous tutorial.